- No, daddy long legs are not poisonous or dangerous to humans.

 So, are daddy long legs poisonous and can daddy long legs bite?

-Daddy long legs, also known as cellar spiders, contain venom and possess fangs, but there has been no evidence of their fangs being too short to cut through human skin or of their venoms being deadly and poisonous to humans.
+Daddy long legs, also known as cellar spiders, contain venom and possess fangs, but there has been no evidence of their fangs being able to cut through human skin.
+Their venom is not deadly or poisonous to humans.

 In reality, daddy long legs are not poisonous or dangerous to humans and are not known to bite.